 Requirements That Apply To Tier 1 CAGMs

-(1) No later than October 1, 2016, each Tier 1 CAGM must comply with subsection (a), (b) or (c) for each glass-making furnace or group of glass-making furnaces:
+(1) No later than October 1, 2016, if located within the Portland AQMA, and April 1, 2017, if located outside the Portland AQMA, each Tier 1 CAGM must comply with subsection (a), (b) or (c) for each glassmaking furnace or group of glassmaking furnaces that use raw material containing arsenic, cadmium, chromium, lead, manganese or nickel:

+(a) Install an emission control device that meets the emission control device requirements in OAR 340-244-9070;

+(b) Demonstrate that the glassmaking furnace or group of glassmaking furnaces meets the exemption in section (3) for arsenic, cadmium, chromium, lead, manganese or nickel; or

+(c) Request a permit condition that prohibits the use of arsenic, cadmium, chromium, lead, manganese or nickel in the glassmaking furnace or group of glassmaking furnaces, and comply with that condition.

+(2) No later than January 1, 2017, if located within the Portland AQMA, and April 1, 2017, if located outside the Portland AQMA, each Tier 1 CAGM must comply with subsection (a), (b) or (c) for each glassmaking furnace or group of glassmaking furnaces that use raw material containing selenium:

-(a) Install an emission control device to control a glass-making furnace or group of glass-making furnaces that uses raw material containing metal HAPs, and that meets the emission control device requirements in OAR 340-244-9070;
+(a) Install an emission control device that meets the emission control device requirements in OAR 340-244-9070;

-(b) Demonstrate that the glass-making furnace or group of glass-making furnaces meets the exemption in section (2); or
+(b) Demonstrate that the glassmaking furnace or group of glassmaking furnaces meets the exemption in section (3) for selenium; or

-(c) Request a permit condition that prohibits the use of metal HAPs in the glass-making furnace or group of glass-making furnaces, and comply with that condition.
+(c) Request a permit condition that prohibits the use of selenium in the glassmaking furnace or group of glassmaking furnaces, and comply with that condition.

-(2) A Tier 1 CAGM is exempt from the requirement to install emission controls under subsection (1)(a) on a glass-making furnace or group of glass-making furnaces if that CAGM meets the requirements of subsection (a) for each of the individual metal HAPs listed in paragraphs (a)(A) through (a)(F) below.
-This exemption is not allowed for a glass-making furnace or group of glass-making furnaces that use raw materials containing chromium VI.
+(3) A Tier 1 CAGM is exempt from the requirement to install emission controls under subsections (1)(a) or (2)(a) on a glassmaking furnace or group of glassmaking furnaces if that CAGM meets the requirements of subsection (a) for each of the individual glassmaking HAPs listed in paragraphs (a)(A) through (a)(G) below.
+This exemption is not allowed for a glassmaking furnace or group of glassmaking furnaces that use raw materials containing chromium VI.

-(a) The CAGM shows through source testing and dispersion modeling if necessary, following the requirements of subsections (b) and (c), that the metal HAP concentrations modeled at the nearest sensitive receptor do not exceed the applicable concentration listed in paragraphs (A) through (F).
-For chromium VI resulting from the use of chromium III, the CAGM may source test for and model chromium VI, or may source test for and model total chromium in lieu of chromium VI to demonstrate that the ambient concentration is below the concentration listed in paragraph (C).
+(a) The CAGM shows through source testing and dispersion modeling if necessary, following the requirements of subsections (b) and (c), that the glassmaking HAP concentrations modeled at the nearest sensitive receptor do not exceed the applicable concentration listed in paragraphs (A) through (G).
+For chromium VI resulting from the use of chromium III, the CAGM may source test for and model chromium VI, or may source test for and model total chromium in lieu of chromium VI, to demonstrate that the ambient concentration is below the concentration listed in paragraph (C).
 If the modeled total chromium ambient concentration exceeds the concentration listed in paragraph (C), then the CAGM may conduct an additional source test to measure chromium VI and model to show that the ambient concentration of chromium VI does not exceed the concentration listed in paragraph (C).

-(A) Arsenic, 0.2 nanograms per cubic meter;
+(A) Arsenic, 0.2 nanograms per cubic meter annual average;

-(B) Cadmium, 0.6 nanograms per cubic meter;
+(B) Cadmium, 0.6 nanograms per cubic meter annual average;

-(C) Chromium VI, 0.08 nanograms per cubic meter;
+(C) Chromium VI, 0.08 nanograms per cubic meter annual average;

-(D) Lead, 15 nanograms per cubic meter;
+(D) Lead, 15 nanograms per cubic meter annual average;

-(E) Manganese, 90 nanograms per cubic meter;
+(E) Manganese, 90 nanograms per cubic meter annual average;

-(F) Nickel, 4 nanograms per cubic meter.
+(F) Nickel, 4 nanograms per cubic meter annual average;

+(G) Selenium, 710 nanograms per cubic meter 24 hour average.

 (b) Source testing for the purpose of demonstrating the exemption in this section must be performed as follows:

-(A) Test using DEQ -approved protocols and methods for each metal HAP listed in paragraphs (a)(A) through (a)(F) that the Tier 1 CAGM intends to use.
+(A) Test using DEQ -approved protocols and methods for each glassmaking HAP listed in paragraphs (a)(A) through (a)(G) that the Tier 1 CAGM intends to use.